Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ## Withdrawing

 It is possible to withdraw the earned fees on the balances tab.
-To withdraw click one of the button on the lower right.
+To withdraw click one of the buttons on the lower right.

 ![alt text](/img/qt16.png)